Kidapt/kidaptive-sdk-js/README.md

 If `authMode` is configured to `server`, then the learner must be a learner specified in the learner array which is passed in the `userObject` in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) call.

-If the `authMode` is `client`, then the learner will be created.
-If no user is selected, then a user will be created for this learner automatically.
-If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user will still be logged in.
-Also, calling `selectActiveLearner` again while a learner is already selected will deselect the current learner and create and/or select the new learner under the same user.
+If the `authMode` is `client`, then the learner will be selected or created if it does not already exist.

+When `authMode` is set to `client` and you call [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) prior to calling `selectActiveLearner`, the learner will be selected or created for that given user.
+You can create multiple learners for a single user this way.
+If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user that you set will still be logged in.
 To fully log the learner and user out, you must call [KidaptiveSdk.learnerManager.logout()](#kidaptivesdklearnermanagerlogout).

+When `authMode` is set to `client` and you do not call [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) prior to calling `selectActiveLearner`, the learner will be selected or created under a user that is mapped specifically to that learner.
+If you call `selectActiveLearner` again, it will log the existing user and learner out, and the new learner will be selected or created under a user that is mapped specically to that learner.
+If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user tied to that learner will also be logged out.

 For all SDK tiers, a trial is created when a learner is selected, equivalent to calling [KidaptiveSdk.learnerManager.startTrial()](#kidaptivesdklearnermanagerstarttrial).